What Is Rhinoplasty?

 Rhinoplasty, also known as nose surgery or a nose job, is a cosmetic procedure that is performed to change the appearance of the nose.
 Rhinoplasty for children is not appropriate until the child’s nose has reached full maturity, which is usually around 14 years old in girls and 17 years old in boys.
 Rhinoplasty is the most common cosmetic surgery performed among American teens.

-Contemporary rhinoplasty has undergone several changes over the past two decades.
-Most rhinoplasty surgeries used to be performed as purely reduction surgeries; cartilage and bone were cut away and the natural skin would then “shrink-wrap” down to the smaller framework.
-In the past, too much cartilage and bone were often removed, which commonly resulted in noses that were too small, upturned, or looked pinched.
+In the past most rhinoplasty surgeries were used for reduction; cartilage and bone were cut away and then the skin would be “shrink-wrapped” down to the smaller framework.
+Too much cartilage and bone were often removed, which commonly resulted in noses that were too small, upturned, or looked pinched.
 Sometimes the surgery would even interfere with the natural architecture of the nose and cause breathing difficulties.

 To prevent this, Dr. Thomas Romo III, the best rhinoplasty surgeon for children in NYC, developed a unique rhinoplasty technique called reduction structured rhinoplasty, which creates a natural-looking nose that maintains proper breathing function.